AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 ### Setting Replica Count
 If you wish to have more than one agent, make sure you have the following:
 * In your configuration map for the agent, make sure to assign a GUID to the agent slot.
 These are numbered starting from 0.
-If you do not assign one, the pod will be provisioned but the agent will not be started.
+If you do not assign one, the pod will be provisioned with a random GUID.
 * When you install the chart per the above, add the argument `--set replicaCount=N`, where N is the number of agents that you want.
 The default is 1 unless this value is overridden.

+### Setting GUID

+Pre-populating the GUID in the agent configmap is recommended, but not required.
+If you do not pre-populate the GUID, the agent will generate a random GUID for itself.
+This means that if the chart is re-provisioned, such as in an update, the GUID will change and the agent will be treated as a new install by the platform.
+This can have undesirable effects on reporting, which is why we are recommending (but not enforcing) that you pre-populate the GUID.

 ## Uninstall